 - Also, the planet Draenor, where Orcs are originally from, was torn apart by the use of too many portals, turning a once beautiful world into a Floating Continent in space.

-- As does Everquest II.
+- As does EverQuest II.

 - Used in the meta-plot of .hack's second series of games.
 In The World 2's backstory, a war between the humans, elves, and gods happened that destroyed the old towns and landmarks to make new ones.
+In the real world, the servers were destroyed along with most of The World's data, which basically is a sundering to a virtual world.

-- Oracle Of Tao, in the first scene!
+- Oracle of Tao, in the first scene!
 The world is split into Earth and the Void.

 - Tales of Phantasia, Tales of Symphonia, and Tales of Symphonia: Dawn of the New World take place in the same setting with a (literal) world sundering and world re-merging between each game.
 It was originally one planet, then split in two, then put back together again.